evhub/pyprover/README.md

 # PyProver

 PyProver is a resolution theorem prover for first-order predicate logic.
-PyProver is written in [Coconut](http://coconut-lang.org/) which compiles to pure, universal Python, and allowing PyProver to work on any Python version.
+PyProver is written in [Coconut](http://coconut-lang.org/) which compiles to pure, universal Python, allowing PyProver to work on any Python version.

 Installing PyProver is as simple as
 ```